 Give me back my life.
 Can you hear me… give me back my life!!

 But how can you?
-You died all alone, without my arms, but still remain the one within.
+You died all alone, without the parting embrace of my arms, but still remain the one within.